CEPH-unibe/CEPH_R_project_template/README.md

 ### The data-processing folder

 The `data-processing` folder contains scripts and code which describe your processing routine.
-Following this routine, you convert the dat from the `data-raw` folder into analysis ready data that is stored in the `data` folder.
+Following this routine, you convert the data from the `data-raw` folder into analysis ready data that is stored in the `data` folder.
 To ensure reproducibility, structure your processing steps indicating both the order of the processing routine and the content or variables being processed.